Vasilis Leventis: Political views

-Vasilis Leventis expresses his political opinion through his Antidiaplokí (Αντιδιαπλοκή, anti-corruption) quarterly newspaper and his TV show that has been hosted on several stations so far, such as PellaTV and Extra Channel.
+Leventis expressed his political opinion through his Antidiaplokí (Αντιδιαπλοκή, anti-corruption) quarterly newspaper and his television show that had been hosted on several stations so far, such as PellaTV and Extra Channel.

-His views are placed in the center of the political spectrum, with particular emphasis on policies that are "rational", transparent, opposed to corruption, in favor of weaker social groups (workers, pensioners, farmers, single parents, etc.), hostile to the concentration of power in the hands of only a few individuals, and supportive of reform of Greek political life.
+His views were placed in the center of the political spectrum, with particular emphasis on policies that are "rational", transparent, opposed to corruption, in favor of weaker social groups (workers, pensioners, farmers, single parents, etc.), hostile to the concentration of power in the hands of only a few individuals, and supportive of reform of Greek political life.

-Leventis himself is unreservedly and often polemically critical of mainstream Greek political parties and their leaders.
-He asserts that Greek politicians are in league with big business interests who control the mainstream media, and as a result of this criticism he claims he has been deliberately excluded from publicity, which (in his opinion) is the factor that has caused his party to exist only at the margins of Greek politics.
+Leventis himself was unreservedly and often polemically critical of mainstream Greek political parties and their leaders.
+He asserted that Greek politicians are in league with big business interests who control the mainstream media, and as a result of this criticism he claimed he had been deliberately excluded from publicity, which (in his opinion) is the factor that has caused his party to exist only at the margins of Greek politics.
 His frequent use of expletives and his animated style of speaking have led him to be the subject of jokes at his expense, but have also elevated some snippets of his TV shows to cult status.

-Leventis proposes cutting double and triple pensions, cutting the pensions of those who have an income of 3,000 euro from other sources, firing 1,500 officials from Parliament, and sacking public workers who do not do their jobs.
+He proposed cutting double and triple pensions, cutting the pensions of those who have an income of 3,000 euro from other sources, firing 1,500 officials from Parliament, and sacking public workers who do not do their jobs.

 Leventis's general public profile rose in 2014 and 2015 due to a viral video montage detailing his so-called "prophecies", which are said to have accurately predicted Greece's current financial crisis from as far back as 1993.

+Death

+Leventis died on 1 July 2026, at the age of 74.
+His death was announced by his son in a social media post.